jomjol/AI-on-the-edge-device/code/README.md

 - `pio device monitor` to observe the logs via uart

 # Update Parameters
 If you create or rename a parameter, make sure to update its documentation in `../param-docs/parameter-pages`!
-Check the `../param-docs/README.md` there for more information.
+Check the `../param-docs/README.md` for more information.